I believe in full transparency when presenting solutions to my clients for their goals and needs.

-Managed accounts are really like an annuity for the brokerage houses, as they get paid a fee, usually between 1-2%, to manage the account.
-That does not take into account the internal fees inside mutual funds, as well as all the transactional fees that go into buying and selling in the account.
+Managed accounts are like an annuity for the brokerage houses, as they get paid a fee, usually between 1-2%, to manage the account.
+That does not take into account the internal fees inside mutual funds and all the transactional fees that go into buying and selling in the account.
 These accounts are anything but transparent, and finding all the fees is virtually impossible, as CA Representative George Miller discussed on 60 Minutes on 9/2/2015.
 He pointed out that there are over a dozen hidden fees in the average 401k, and the quality of the funds in these accounts was “Mediocre at best.”
 I point out again that the only fee in these products is an optional one, and they are getting something for their money, not just paying someone to guess what the market is going to do!

 The client wants the insurance company to remain in business as well, of course, as they count on the benefits they were promised to be there for them.
 Additionally, though, the consumer knows upfront what the worst-case scenario would be if an emergency came up, and they had to pull out a large portion or all of their funds.
 So, in most cases, it starts at a 10% penalty for anything over 10% withdrawal and then declines to no surrender charge within ten years or less.

 Contrast that with money in the market, which is always at risk.
 No one knows when the market will go down and have another 30-40-50% correction like we’ve experienced twice since the year 2000.
 And if you need your money for an emergency in that situation, you could lose half, or more, of your account value.